Top Festivals in Peru 2024 & 2025 | Gourmet, Music and Dance

 As a country with an ancient civilization, Peru has given birth to colorful festivals in its exquisitely beautiful land.
-Open the picture book of Peru, and you will find many festivals about dancing and revelry.
+Open the picture book of Peru, and you will find many festivals that involve dancing and revelry.
 Turn a few pages, and you will see the solemn Inca culture hidden under the festivals.
 Over a few more pages, the Peruvian feast festivals are presented in front of your eyes.
-Let's learn more about the splendor of Peruvian festivals!
+Whether you are planning a Peru tour or just feel curious about the culture of this country, let's learn more about the splendor of Peruvian festivals!

 The Inti Raymi festival, which takes place in Cusco on June 24th every year, takes you on a journey through history and back to the splendor of the Inca civilization.